Parity conditions for one-way rail networks: Rail network as signed graph

-Thus, we can determine whether a rail network is one-way or not by counting the cross tracks in each cycle.
-To arrive at a visually easier way of counting, let us consider the special role of \emph{angles} in the rail network.
+Thus, we can decide whether a rail network is one-way by counting the negative tracks in each cycle.
+To obtain a visually simpler counting method, we focus on the special role of \emph{angles} in a rail network.

-\begin{definition} Given a cycle $s^1 t_1 s^2 t_2 \cdots s^n t_n s^1$ of a rail network. $s^i$ of the cycle is called an \emph{angle of the cycle} if both tracks before and after $s^i$ in the cycle contain the branch ends of $s^i$, where the the tracks before and after $s^1$ are $t_n$ and $t_1$, respectively. \end{definition} An angle is thus an acute turning point in a path of a rail network, which is not a sequence of tracks traversable for a train.
-We show that it is possible to identify one-way networks by counting angles in a cycle, too.
+\begin{dnt} A sequence $r s r'$ consisting of the stem end $s$ and the branch rails $r,r'$ of the same switch is called an \emph{angle}. \end{dnt}

+An angle is therefore an acute turning point on a path of the rail network and cannot be part of a journey.
+We next show that one-wayness can be detected by counting angles as well.

-\begin{theorem} Given a cycle of a rail network $R(S, T)$.
-The number of cross tracks in the cycle is odd if and only if the number of angles in the cycle is odd. \end{theorem}
+\begin{theorem} Given a cycle of a rail network $G(V,E)$, the number of negative tracks in the cycle is odd if and only if the number of angles in the cycle is odd.
+Consequently, $G$ is one-way if and only if no cycle of $G$ contains an odd number of angles. \end{theorem}